 The Board of Directors is empowered by the Articles of Association of Ryanair Holdings (the "Articles") to carry on the business of Ryanair Holdings, subject to the Articles, provisions of general law and the right of shareholders to give directions to the Directors by way of ordinary resolutions.
 Every Director who is present at a meeting of the Board of Directors of Ryanair Holdings has one vote.
+In the case of a tie on a vote, the chairman of the Board of Directors has a second or tie-breaking vote.
 A Director may designate an alternate Director to attend any Board of Directors meeting, and such alternate Director shall have all the rights of a Director at such meeting.